aejsong/brain_tumor_nn/README.md

 # **Brain Tumor Segmentation & Classification**

 ## **Problem Statement**
-This project aims to segment brain tumors from MRI scans acquired from the BraTS2019 competition using neural networks.
+This project aims to classify brain tumors from MRI scans acquired from the BraTS2019 competition using neural networks.

 ## **Requirements**
 - `antspyx == 0.2.2`